odahu/odahu-docs/source/ref_trainings.rst

 Instead, MLFlow Project toolchain relies only on `MLFlow Project functionality <https://www.mlflow.org/docs/latest/projects.html>`_  to run training script and manage dependencies.
-User can store result artifacts in any format as he wishes.
+User can store result artifacts in any format as they wish.

 Installation
 ------------